BlockchainCommons/bc-envelope-cli-rust/docs/Signing.md

 A seed is neither a signer nor a verifier.
 It is used solely for the purpose of deriving other objects.
 The `envelope` tool can derive a private key base from a seed or generate a random private key base.

-### Private Key Base

-A private key base (`ur:prvkeys`) is private key material from which other private keys may be derived.
-A private key base may be generated randomly or derived from a seed.

-When used as a signer, the `envelope` tool derives a Schnorr signing private key to make the actual signature.
-When used as a verifier, the `envelope` tool derives a Schnorr signing public key to verify the signature.

-### X25519 Keys
+### PrivateKeys

-*X25519 keys* (private and public) are not used for signing, but are mentioned here to distinguish them from *signing keys*.
-X25519 keys are used to perform key agreement for public key encryption.
-Like signing keys, they are derived from key material provided by a private key base.
+A `PrivateKeys` (`ur:crypto-prvkeys`) contains a signing private key.
+It can be generated from a sed.
+The signing private key may support any of the signing algorithms listed above.
+The purpose of `PrivateKeys` is to provide a single structure for both signing and decryption to the owner of the private key.

 ### PublicKeys

-A `PublicKeys` (`ur:pubkeys`) contains a signing public key and an encapsulation public key.
-The signing public key is used to verify signatures from a sender, and the encapsulation public key is used to encrypt messages to the same entity as recipient.
+A `PublicKeys` (`ur:crypto-pubkeys`) contains a signing public key.
+The signing public key is used to verify signatures from a sender.
 The signing public key may support any of the signing algorithms listed above.
 The purpose of `PublicKeys` is to provide a single structure for both signature verification and encryption to the owner of the public key.

-### Signing Private Key

-A signing private key (`ur:signing-private-key`) is a private key used to sign messages.
-It is derived from a private key base.
-A signing private key supports a single signing algorithm, and may also be used as a verifier.

-### Signing Public Key

-A signing public key (`ur:signing-public-key`) is a public key used to verify signatures.
-It is derived from a signing private key or a `PublicKeys`.
-A signing public key supports a single signing algorithm.

 ### Signature